 Louise Gartland - Council Deputy Chair & Standards and Accreditation Committee

-BA (hons) Art&Design, MSc.
+BA (hons), MSc.
 Art Psychotherapy, Cert.
 Creative Arts Therapy Supervision.
 MIACAT, MNIGAT

 Louise has worked with arts in mental health for over 13 years and as an Art Psychotherapist for almost 10 years.
 She has worked with adults and children individually and in groups in community settings, residential and outreach addiction settings, forensic settings, with CAT trainees and in private practice.
-She is co-founder of ARTonomy, a Creative Arts Therapy organisation trying to champion for more CATs in the workplace in a wider variety of settings on a national scale.
+She is co-founder and Director of Artonomy, a Creative Arts Therapy organisation raising awareness of the Arts Therapies and championing for more CATs in the workplace, in a wider variety of settings, on a national scale.